bjornharrtell/pinia-json-api/README.md

 A PiniaApiStore is defined with an endpoint and model definitions and the store instance API provides methods `findAll`, `findRecord` to fetch record(s).
 PiniaApiStore will automatically resolve included relationships.
 If relationships for a record are not included they can be fetched later using `findRelated`.

-Records are shallowReactive and if previously fetched they will be updated by subsequent fetches.

 ## Example usage

 A service returning the canonical example JSON:API document at https://jsonapi.org/ can be consumed by a store defined in this way: